Watson-Explorer/onewex-custom-enrichment-plugin/README.md

   * run `gradle build` to build Mahchine Learning Annotator plugin, find the plugin archive under plugin folder.

+    Note 1: Gradle 5 is not available.
+Use Gradle 4.

+    Note 2: Implement only one implementation of CustomEnrichment

   * Create file resource

   * Upload Mahchine Learning Annotator Plugin